 The Robot Frame System

-The Frame System is the basis for many of Viam’s other services, like Motion and Vision.
+The frame system is the basis for some of Viam’s other services, like motion and vision.
 It stores the required contextual information to use the position and orientation readings returned by some components.

 Configuration